SkipToTheEndpoint/M365-Deployment-Tool/README.md

 The package is structured for seamless deployment via Microsoft Intune.

+When generating Win32 packages (non-PMPC custom apps), the tool also produces a **Win32 app details** `.txt` file that tells you exactly what to fill in during Intune app creation (install/uninstall commands, detection, and metadata).
+The Microsoft logo file is downloaded automatically for use as the app icon.

 ### ✅ **Patch My PC Custom App**

 If you're a PMPC Cloud customer, add the `-PMPCCustomApp` parameter: